thaaarruda/thaaarruda/README.md

 ### Hi There👋

+-   📍  🇧🇷, currently live in Ireland
 -   🌱 I’m currently learning HTML,CSS and JAVASCRIPT
--  📍  🇧🇷, currently live in Ireland
 -   😄 I speak English and Portuguese
--  ⚡ Fun fact: I love drink coffee
+-   ⚡ Fun fact: I’m a coffee-lover

  <div>
   <a href="https://github.com/thaaarruda">